approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 ##### Tail the Container Logs

-If you are not obtaining the expected responses then you need to take a look to the container logs while you issue the cURL requests.
+If you are not obtaining the expected responses then you need to take a look at the container logs while you issue the cURL requests.

 Open another terminal and execute one of the commands: